 David Rolt - a sense of place

-David Rolt - a sense of place - Valley farmhouse, South of France
+David Rolt - a sense of place - Farmhouse in the valley

 David Rolt - a sense of place - English country house (Culham Court)